 When I was a 25-year-old New York writer crammed into a tiny room in a mouse-infested apartment with three other flatmates on the Lower East Side, I set myself free by walking down here.
 I began to negotiate my relationship to Chinatown as a place to stay in touch with who I understood myself to be, but also to make my own decisions about my heritage.
 I bought lotus seed buns from the bakery of my youth, but I had my own trusted sidewalk vendor from whom to buy gai lan vegetables.
 I used my utilitarian Cantonese in the shops but I also took language classes once a week from Mr Wen, who taught me words for topics like professions and politics.

-I visited Hong Kong and mainland China for the first time.
+I visited Hong Kong and the Chinese mainland for the first time.
 I got to know the different regions of China and, back home in the US, their corresponding mirrors.
 In recent decades, the Fujianese colonised East Broadway in New York’s Chinatown.
 I thought about Chinese communities all over the world, and how they came to be.
 It led me to write a book, American Chinatown, about five of the most significant Chinatowns in the United States: San Francisco, New York, Los Angeles, Honolulu and Las Vegas.
 The last, in Las Vegas, began as a mall.

 New York’s Chinatown has hosted successive waves of immigration since the 19th century.
 These days, just like the rest of Manhattan, it faces intense gentrification and real estate pressures.
 But still the visitors come: for the vibrant crowds, the still-excellent markets, a sense of constant renewal that is grounded in longstanding heritage and history.